 Speaking truth and listening

-I offer a simple script to name hurt and longing from a loving stance.
-Then I show how to pause and listen for words, images, or body sensations.
+Use a tender, simple script to name hurt and longing from a loving stance, then pause and listen for words, images, or body sensations.
+Keep the “speak” stage brief (1–3 minutes) to avoid overwhelming your nervous system.

 Rituals and symbolism